Bobby Seagull’s magic of numbers

 Check out Bobby’s TEDx Talk where he discusses the magic of numbers and why everyone should love maths.

-Why not get started by checking out Explore’s free resources including amazing workshops and activities including my maths live lessons.
+Why not get started by checking out Explore’s free learning resources including amazing workshops and activities including my maths live lessons.

 Discover more interesting posts from our blog